 Leave for at least one hour, or a few hours if there are stubborn areas of burnt-on food.

-Bicarbonate of soda with water vinegar solution
+Bicarbonate of soda with water and vinegar solution

 spray bottle and bottle of vinegar